Southern Asia 1936: Second Italo-Ethiopian War

 3 Oct 1935 Outbreak of Second Italo-Ethiopian War▲

-At 5:00 am Italian troops under General Emilio de Bono crossed the Mareb River from Eritrea into Ethiopia.
+At 5:00 am on 3 October 1935 Italian troops under General Emilio de Bono crossed the Mareb River from Eritrea into Ethiopia.
 On the same day, Italian forces in Somalia began a series of attacks across the Ogaden into southern and eastern Ethiopia.
 In response to these undeclared Italian invasions, Ethiopia declared war on Italy.

 1 Apr 1936 Provincehood of Bihar, Orissa & Sind▲